gto76/best-songs/doc/README.md

 New Additions
 -------------
+jazz
+its alright - elvis
+Velvet Underground - Pale Blue Eyes
+The Doors - Love Me Two Times
+The Prodigy - Smack My Bitch Up

+Joy Division - Atmosphere

+ixies - Here Comes Your Man
+Hey - The Pixies
+pixies - where is my mind
+The Doors - Cars hiss
+doors - music's over
+ZZ Top - La Grange
+Dolly Parton - Jolene
+Joy Division - Disorder
+Waiting for the Sun - The Doors

+Teenage Kicks - undertones
+THE SPECIALS - Gangsters
+Down in Mexico by The Coasters
+The Rolling Stones - Gimme Shelter
+The Stray Cats - Rock This Town
+The Kinks - Victoria

 Clash - I Fought the Law
 Dr Dre - Nuthin But A G Thang
 Busta Rhymes - Gimme Some More